NYC-Volunteers-in-Spanish-Civil-War/NYC-Volunteers-in-Spanish-Civil-War.github.io/DEVLOG.md

 - Fixed map page title
 - Updated map so you can't zoom out farther than an overview of the whole map
 - Updated map configuration to be more accessible.
 Larger font and text-wrapping.
+- Added a site directory to the home page.

 ## July 26, 2020
 - Added a map page, displays tags as a network.